rawnics/mm-api/MM/README.md

 ```

 ### Collaboration Shortcuts
 ```
-Shortcut when you dont need merge
+Development shortcut when you dont need merge

 git pull origin develop & git add . & git commit -m "Updated the README" --author="Rahul Vishwakarma <rahul@awnics.com>" & git push origin develop

+In case there is a versioning scheme then do not forget to tag and push it git tag -a v0.1 -m "SpringBoot JDBC v0.1" git push origin --tags

+In case you need to work n a particular tag then checkout that specifically git show v0.1 git checkout -b version0.1 v0.1

 ```